mmeidlinger/elastic-search-s3-backup/README.md

 ```shell
 curl -X PUT "localhost:9200/_snapshot/my_s3_repository_standard/snapshot_2?wait_for_completion=true&pretty"
 ```
-Go to the S3 console and check the `test-standard` prefix in your bucket.
+Go to the [S3 console](https://s3.console.aws.amazon.com/s3/buckets) and check the `test-standard` prefix in your bucket.
 All objects will be in the Standard storage class.

-### S3 Intelligent
+### S3 Intelligent Tiering
 Repeat the same steps process for the `intelligent-tiering` storage class with a repository base path of `test-it`:
 ```shell
 # Grab the name of the bucket from the environment variable and substitute it in the json below